Disclaimer: Not Certified As A Specialist

 ClearCorrect is an orthodontic aligner made from a clear dental-grade plastic material.
 It is quite a worthy alternative to conventional dental braces, as it offers similar functionality with an added advantage of improved aesthetics.
-The younger generation especially prefers ClearCorrect as it allows them to maintain a more pleasing smile while undergoing orthodontic treatment.
+The adults especially prefer ClearCorrect as it is almost invisible and allows them to maintain a more pleasing smile while undergoing orthodontic treatment.

-- ClearCorrect gently applies pressure on the teeth in a controlled manner, thus reducing the discomfort caused during orthodontic treatment from teeth movement.
+- ClearCorrect gently applies pressure to the teeth in a controlled manner, thus reducing the discomfort caused during orthodontic treatment from teeth movement.

 - Since ClearCorrect is made from transparent plastic material, it allows you to maintain a pleasing smile.
-You will not have to hide your smile when you socialize with people, pose for photos, or greet people with a broad smile.
+You will not have to hide your smile when you socialize with people, pose for photos, or greet people.

 - The aligners do not contain any metal components that can harm your oral tissues.
 They are entirely made from dental-grade plastic that is biocompatible.